 SC students are encouraged to become involved in professional counseling organizations during their program.
-Belonging to a professional organization encourages collaboration and advocacy, promotes professionalism and leadership, and gives students the opportunity to meet colleagues and leaders throughout the state and nation.
+Belonging to a professional organization encourages collaboration and advocacy, promotes professionalism and leadership, and allows students to meet colleagues and leaders throughout the state and nation.

-Counseling students from all specializations can participate in the activities and professional development opportunities of the Alpha chapter of the Chi Sigma Iota (CSI) International Counseling Honor Society, the American Counseling Association (ACA) and its divisions, as well as the Ohio Counseling Association (OCA).
-The American School Counselor Association (ASCA) is the primary national organization specific to school counseling and the Ohio School Counselor Association (OSCA) is the state level professional organization focused on school counseling.
+Counseling students from all specializations can participate in the activities and professional development opportunities of the Alpha chapter of the Chi Sigma Iota (CSI) International Counseling Honor Society, the American Counseling Association (ACA), and its divisions, as well as the Ohio Counseling Association (OCA).
+The American School Counselor Association (ASCA) is the primary national organization specific to school counseling.
+The Ohio School Counselor Association (OSCA) is a state-level professional organization focused on school counseling.
 Our students and alumni are engaged in service, hold leadership positions, and participate in professional development in many of these organizations.